swipswaps/objectiv-analytics/bach/docs/source/series.rst

 Window Functions
 ----------------
-All aggregation can also be used with a :py:class:`bach.partitioning.Window`.
+All aggregation can also be used with a :py:class:`partitioning.Window`.
 A window defines the subset of data on which the aggregation takes place.
 Unlike an aggregation, a window function returns a value for every row in the data set.
-Next to aggregations, window functions can also be used to create special values, like the one from the previous row (using :py:meth:`series.Series.window_lag()`).
+Next to aggregations, window functions can also be used to create special values, like the one from the previous row (using :py:meth:`Series.window_lag()`).
 All of these functions are in the Series.window_* namespace.

 Types